bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NarrowChannelWidth_260oCTccX4deJp$Xc0XFb_/Documentation.md

-Indicate the width of the narrow channel.
+Indicates the width of the narrow channel.